-DeShone Kizer to Be Named Browns Starting QB over Brock Osweiler, Cody Kessler
+DeShone Kizer Named Browns Starting QB over Brock Osweiler, Cody Kessler

-DeShone Kizer to Be Named Browns Starting QB over Brock Osweiler, Cody KesslerAugust 27, 2017
+DeShone Kizer Named Browns Starting QB over Brock Osweiler, Cody KesslerAugust 27, 2017

-The Cleveland Browns appeared Sunday to be set to announce DeShone Kizer will be their starting quarterback in Week 1 against the Pittsburgh Steelers on Sept.
-10, according to Mary Kay Cabot of Cleveland.com.
+The Cleveland Browns announced Sunday that DeShone Kizer will be their starting quarterback in Week 1 against the Pittsburgh Steelers on Sept.
+10.

-Kizer beat out Brock Osweiler and Cody Kessler.
+Mary Kay Cabot of Cleveland.com first reported that Kizer beat out Brock Osweiler and Cody Kessler.

 "I feel comfortable with him," head coach Hue Jackson said after the team's third preseason game Saturday, per Cabot.
 "He has the right feel for me and for what I'm looking for.